Adam Werner: Calgary Flames

 Werner was signed on the opening day of free agency, agreeing to a one-year, two-way contract with the Calgary Flames on July 28, 2021.
 In the following 2021–22 season, Werner was assigned by the Flames to play exclusively with AHL affiliate, the Stockton Heat.
 In 21 appearances and assuming the role as the Heat's backup goaltender to Dustin Wolf, Werner collected 12 wins and a .886 save percentage.

 Malmö Redhawks

-As an impending restricted free agent from the Flames, Werner opted to return to his native Sweden and resume his SHL career in agreeing to a two-year contract with the Malmö Redhawks on 20 June 2022.
+As an impending restricted free agent from the Flames, Werner opted to return to his native Sweden and resume his SHL career by agreeing to a two-year contract with the Malmö Redhawks on 20 June 2022 commencing from the 2022–23 season.

+HC TPS

+At the conclusion of his contract with the Redhawks, Werner was not extended by the club and left as a free agent.
+He paused his career in the SHL, in signing an optional two-year contract with Finnish Liiga club, HC TPS, on 18 April 2024.
+In the 2024–25 season, Werner made 22 appearances with TPS, compiling just 7 wins before leaving the club through mutual consent.

+Return to Sweden

+In returning to Sweden, Werner temporarily joined SHL club, Linköping HC, on loan and made 6 appearances to end the season.
+As a free agent, Werner opted to drop down to the Allsvenskan, signing a two-year contract with recently relegated club, MoDo Hockey, on 2 May 2025.